kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

     4. Calculate, but do not apply, the update changes specified by each *pending* reset based on the current state of the model.

     5. Apply the updates calculated in (4).
-       This step means that the order in which the variables' values are altered does not affect the overall behaviour of the resets.
+       This step means that the order in which the variables' values are altered does not affect the overall behaviour of the resets, as all of the updates are based on the unchanged state of the system.

     6. Test whether the set of variable values in the model has changed: